naveen2624/naveen2624/README.md

 ### Hi there, I'm Naveen 👋

-I'm a passionate Computer Engineering student currently in my 3rd year of Computer Science Engineering at SRM University, with a CGPA of 8.86.
+I'm a passionate Computer Engineering student currently in my 3rd year of Computer Science Engineering at SRM University, with a CGPA of 8.96.
 I enjoy building projects in various domains, such as automation, web development, and machine learning, Data Science and I'm always looking for new challenges.

 ### 💻 What I’m Working On:
-- **Indian Sign Language Detection** using deep learning (Multi-language support for Australian, British, Indian, Japanese, and French sign languages).
+- **Mealora:** A cloud kitchen subscription platform that delivers home-style meals, offering flexible plans tailored to individual tastes and nutrition goals.
-- **Team Finder Website**: A platform to help students find teams for hackathons and college events within the college.
+- **NutriPredict:** A personalized diet recommendation and prediction platform that analyzes user health data, preferences, and goals to suggest customized meal plans and forecast nutritional needs.

 ### 🌱 What I’m Learning:
 - Diving deeper into **AI & Machine Learning**, especially in applying these skills to real-world problems.